MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-With-Files-Folders-and-Registry-Keys.md

 ---
-description: This article discusses how to deal with registry key manipulation tasks using PowerShell. ms.date: 10/07/2021
+description: This article discusses how to deal with registry key manipulation tasks using PowerShell. ms.date: 12/08/2022
-title: Working With Files Folders and Registry Keys
+title: Working with files folders and registry keys
 ---
-# Working With Files, Folders and Registry Keys
+# Working with files, folders and registry keys

+> This sample only applies to Windows platforms.

-Windows PowerShell uses the noun **Item** to refer to items found on a Windows PowerShell drive.
-When dealing with the Windows PowerShell FileSystem provider, an **Item** might be a file, a folder, or the Windows PowerShell drive.
+PowerShell uses the noun **Item** to refer to items found on a PowerShell drive.
+When dealing with the PowerShell FileSystem provider, an **Item** might be a file, a folder, or the PowerShell drive.
 Listing and working with these items is a critical basic task in most administrative settings, so we want to discuss these tasks in detail.

-## Enumerating Files, Folders, and Registry Keys (Get-ChildItem)
+## Enumerating files, folders, and registry keys

 Since getting a collection of items from a particular location is such a common task, the `Get-ChildItem` cmdlet is designed specifically to return all items found within a container such as a folder.

-If you want to return all files and folders that are contained directly within the folder C:\\Windows, type:
+If you want to return all files and folders that are contained directly within the folder `C:\Windows`, type:

 ```
 PS> Get-ChildItem -Path C:\Windows
-    Directory: Microsoft.Windows PowerShell.Core\FileSystem::C:\Windows
+    Directory: Microsoft.PowerShell.Core\FileSystem::C:\Windows

 Mode                LastWriteTime     Length Name
 ----                -------------     ------ ----